mrppd/Privacy_Umbrella/README.md

 1. **Original Datasets**: This folder includes the sepsis and heart datasets, along with a PDF file summarizing both datasets.

 2. **Anonymized Datasets**: This folder contains various versions of each original dataset, anonymized using different approaches.
+Some of the datasets are compressed due to their large size.

 ---